 Reload/Capacity.
 For each step above Heavy, the device requires two additional actions to reload.
 If you can use a bonus action to reload (such as a being a sufficiently-trained gunner Tinker), you may use your action and bonus action to reload at an accelerated rate.

 Weight.
 Increasing the size multiplies the firearm’s weight by 6 per step (starting at 15 lbs. for heavy, 90 lbs. for Heavy+, 540 lbs. for Heavy++, 3,240 lbs. for Heavy+++, etc.).
-All rolls to attack with Heavy+ firearms and crossbows have disadvantage if the one making the roll does not use a stand (such as nailing it down or having it mounted).
+All rolls to attack with Heavy+ (and heavier) firearms and crossbows have disadvantage if the one making the roll does not use a stand (such as nailing it down or having it mounted).
 If mounted on a vehicle or creature (such as a steam tank, mech, or simple wheels), the vehicle must be grounded.
 Grounding a mount requires its full movement (reducing its movement to 0), and makes its movement 0 for until the start of the user’s turn in the next round (on which the user can move normally).

 For example, the Common medium boomstick has the following statistics: